casassg/events-landing/_posts/2018-07-02-CS-Graduate-Student-Jobs.md

     <td>&lt;= 20**</td>
     <td></td>
     <td></td>
-    <td>Responsibilities vary by course, but can include Grading, administration and office hours.
+    <td>Responsibilities vary by course, but can include grading, administration and office hours.
 Will not include teaching recitation </td>
     <td>Both undergraduate and graduate classes</td>
   </tr>
 </table>